 At Enhance Dentistry, our consultation consists of:

-If your infant or toddler (0-3 years) has been referred to us after identification or diagnosis of a tongue or lip tie from another health professional, or where the symptoms are significantly indicative of oral restrictions, we are able to allow additional time for the laser treatment to immediately follow your consultation.
+If your infant or toddler (under 2 years) has been referred to us after identification or diagnosis of a tongue or lip tie from another health professional, or where the symptoms are significantly indicative of oral restrictions, we are able to allow additional time for the laser treatment to immediately follow your consultation.
 These visits are generally an hour in duration and include a consultation, examination, laser treatment and a post-operative feed accompanied by our in-house Lactation Consultants.
 This is not a full lactation consultation – our consultants are here to support our mums with post-surgical lactation only.
 We recommend you work with an experienced IBCLC pre and post-surgery to gain optimum results.

 The treatment is carried out with a high quality, non-contact laser (not scissors or scalpel) called Waterlase.
 It is a relatively straightforward procedure, not requiring general anaesthesia, sutures or complex oral medications.
 The surgery itself is usually completed within one or two minutes.